Essential Excel Sheets for Stair Design

 Stair Load on Supporting Beams Calculator

-This sheet calculates the reactions from the stair to ensure the supporting beams or walls are designed adequately.
+This sheet calculates the reactions from the stairs to ensure the supporting beams or walls are designed adequately.

 Calculations

-• Reaction at Supports: = (Wu * Span) / 2 for a simply supported case.
+• Reaction at Supports: For a simply supported case.

 • Load per Meter: The reaction is presented as a line load (kN/m) that acts on the supporting beam.

-List of All excel sheets of Stair Deisgn
+List of all Excel sheets of Stair Design

 STAIR.XLShttps://docs.google.com/spreadsheets/d/16XchYzaVfBDOQ-cGmh3Zb9TkhBH3epq2/edit?usp=sharing&ouid=117026315595257427957&rtpof=true&sd=true